kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ![Branch protection rules](./assets/branch-protection-rules.png)

-In Kyma, the protection rules are defined in the Prow [`config.yaml`](https://github.com/kyma-project/test-infra/blob/main/prow/config.yaml) file generated from rules defined in the [`prow-config.yaml`](https://github.com/kyma-project/test-infra/blob/main/templates/templates/prow-config.yaml) file and handled by a Prow component called [Branch Protector](https://github.com/kyma-project/test-infra/blob/main/docs/prow/prow-architecture.md#branch-protector).
+In Kyma, the protection rules are defined in the Prow [`config.yaml`](https://github.com/kyma-project/test-infra/blob/main/prow/config.yaml) file handled by a Prow component called [Branch Protector](https://github.com/kyma-project/test-infra/blob/main/docs/prow/prow-architecture.md#branch-protector).

 If you add a new repository in:
 - `kyma-project`, you do not need to add a new entry to the Prow `config.yaml` file as the branch protection is already defined for [all repositories](https://github.com/kyma-project/test-infra/blob/main/prow/config.yaml#L380) within this organization.
 The only exception is if you want to specify additional rules that are not handled by Prow.
 - `kyma-incubator`, add a new repository entry to the Prow `config.yaml` file, under **branch-protection.orgs.kyma-incubator.repos**.
-See [an example](https://github.com/kyma-project/test-infra/blob/main/templates/templates/prow-config.yaml)  of such an entry for the `marketplaces` repository.

 ## Update CLA assistant configuration

 Ask a [kyma-project owner](https://github.com/orgs/kyma-project/people) to:
 - Add the newly created repository to the [Contributor License Agreement](https://cla-assistant.io/) (CLA).
 - Add the `kyma-bot` username to be exempt from signing the CLA.

-## Add a milv file

-If you define any governance-related [Prow job](https://github.com/kyma-project/test-infra/blob/main/prow/jobs/) for the new repository to validate documentation links, you must add a `milv.config.yaml` file at the root of the repository.
-[See](https://github.com/kyma-project/test-infra/blob/main/milv.config.yaml) an example of the milv file.

 ## Custom settings